 Professional training to provide advanced social work care.

-Our Master of Social Work (MSW) program prepares professionals to provide social work services in diverse communities in South Dakota and the surrounding region.
+Our Master of Social Work (M.S.W.) program prepares professionals to provide social work services in diverse communities in South Dakota and the surrounding region.
 The program educates social workers who are able to deliver professional services such as clinical and therapeutic services, administrative and staff supervision, community development, organizational planning, and social policy analysis and advocating which will effectively meet the social services needs of our state and region.

-Advanced Standing track students are individuals who hold a baccalaureate degree in Social Work (e.g. B.S.W./B.S.S.W.) from a CSWE-accredited program.
-Advanced Standing Track students enter the program in the summer term and complete 36 credit hours.
-Click here to view the Advanced Standing Track course schedule for the full-time student.
+Advanced standing track students are individuals who hold a baccalaureate degree in social work (e.g. B.S.W./B.S.S.W.) from a CSWE-accredited program.
+Advanced standing track students enter the program in the summer term and complete 36 credit hours.

 The online program is offered for regular and advanced standing students who cannot commit to face-to-face offerings.
 It is offered fully online utilizing Desire 2 Learn software.
 Course schedule are the same as illustrated above for regular standing and advanced standing tracks.